twbs/bootstrap/site/content/docs/5.0/helpers/visually-hidden.md

 aliases: "/docs/5.0/helpers/screen-readers/"
 ---

-Visually hide an element while still allowing it to be exposed to assistive technologies (such as screen readers) with `.sr-only`.
-Use `.sr-only-focusable` to visually hide an element by default, but to display it when it's focused (e.g. by a keyboard-only user).
+Visually hide an element while still allowing it to be exposed to assistive technologies (such as screen readers) with `.visually-hidden`.
+Use `.visually-hidden-focusable` to visually hide an element by default, but to display it when it's focused (e.g. by a keyboard-only user).
 Can also be used as mixins.

 {{< example >}}
-<h2 class="sr-only">Title for screen readers</h2>
+<h2 class="visually-hidden">Title for screen readers</h2>
-<a class="sr-only-focusable" href="#content">Skip to main content</a>
+<a class="visually-hidden-focusable" href="#content">Skip to main content</a>
 {{< /example >}}

 {{< highlight scss >}}
 // Usage as a mixin

-.sr-only-title {
+.visually-hidden-title {
-  @include sr-only;
+  @include visually-hidden;
 }

 .skip-navigation {
-  @include sr-only-focusable;
+  @include visually-hidden-focusable;
 }
 {{< /highlight >}}